-Diagnostic tests used to diagnose PVD include:
+Tests used to diagnose PVD include:

-- Ankle-brachial index (ABI).
-This non-invasive test measures blood pressure in the ankles.
+- Ankle-brachial index (ABI): This noninvasive test measures blood pressure in the ankles.
 The doctor then compares this reading to blood pressure readings in the arms.
 A doctor will take measurements after rest and physical activity.
 Lower blood pressure in the legs suggests a blockage.

-- Magnetic resonance angiography (MRA).
-Similar to a CTA, magnetic resonance angiography highlights blood vessel blockages.
+- Magnetic resonance angiography (MRA): Similar to a CTA, magnetic resonance angiography highlights blood vessel blockages.

 Effective PVD treatment aims to slow or stop disease progression, manage pain and other symptoms, and reduce the risk of serious complications.

 PVD treatment plans usually involve lifestyle changes.
 Some people may also require medication, and severe cases may require surgical treatment.